atu-se/atu.innomadic.com/courses/flat/lectures/lecture9.md

 # M3 Algorithm

-1. Scan the input from left to right to determine whether it is a member of a^+b^+c^+ and reject if it isn’t.
+1. Scan the input from left to right to determine whether it is a member of $\{a^+b^+c^+\}$ and reject if it isn’t.
 2. Return the head to the left-hand end of the tape.
 3. Cross off an a and scan to the right until a b occurs.
 Shuttle between the b’s and the c’s, crossing off one of each until all b’s are gone.
-If all c’s have been crossed off and some b’s remain, reject .
+If all c’s have been crossed off and some b’s remain, reject.

+# M3 Algorithm

 4. Restore the crossed off b’s and repeat stage 3 if there is another a to cross off.
-If all a’s have been crossed off, determine whether all c’s also have been crossed off.
+5. If all a’s have been crossed off, determine whether all c’s also have been crossed off.
 If yes, accept; otherwise, reject .”

 # Example M4